low histamine smoothie recipe histamine intolerance granola

 Oh boy have I got a treat for you... a low histamine smoothie bowl recipe that's even complete with granola!

 Did you ever think you’d be able to eat granola again?
-What, with the dried fruit, various nuts and gluten-containing sweetness that is granola nowadays?
+What, with the dried fruit, various nuts and gluten-containing sugary treat that is granola nowadays?
 Probably not!

 Well, things have changed; and you can now add granola to the list of food in your low-histamine diet.

-This quick and easy recipe - that you can make in under 20 minutes - adds a light crunch of granola goodness to your morning meal, and, when paired with a thick smoothie bowl, it will not only satisfy your tastebuds, but pack a punch in the nutrition department.
+This quick and easy recipe adds a light crunch of granola goodness to your morning meal, and, when paired with a thick smoothie bowl, it will not only satisfy your tastebuds, but pack a punch in the nutrition department.
+And you can make it in under 20 minutes to boot!

 So, say goodbye to bland breakfasts!
-Here’s an oh-my-goodness low histamine breakfast treat that will having you asking for more…
+Here’s an oh-my-goodness low histamine breakfast treat that will having you going back for more… It's a staple in my house, especially on those hot summer days; I hope you love it as much as I do!

 Low Histamine Smoothie Bowl and Granola Recipe: Nutrition Info

-It’s full of good fats and adds the perfect touch of flavour to your granola - you guessed it, it's coconut!
+The very first ingredient, which is full of good fats and adds the perfect touch of flavour to your granola is... you guessed it, it's coconut!

-Coconut also has some amazing health benefits because of the great nutrients and fibre stats it carries.
+Coconut also has some amazing health benefits because of the great nutrients and fibre it contains.
 One of the great things about the fibre found in coconut flesh is that it is insoluble, which means it can offer a tremendous amount of help in promoting regular bowel movements, something many of us with histamine intolerance don’t do too well with.
-Add the higher dose of manganese, copper, selenium, potassium, iron and phosphorus that coconut contains, and you're basically adding a superfood to your breakfast granola.
+Add the higher dose of manganese, copper, selenium, potassium, iron and phosphorus that is leaded into coconut, and you're basically adding a superfood to your breakfast granola.

 Roasted pumpkin seeds (optional if you have reintroduced seeds by now) are another great ingredient - not only do they make a great snack, they are rich in fatty acids, antioxidants and fibre, that provide significant benefits to your health health (amongst others).
 Oh, and did I mention, they'll add even more texture and crunch to your granola.
 You can leave them whole or chop them up; whichever you like best!